KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

 The IR consumption language needs to implement the desired operations.
 In the protoubuf spec, we call this a MappingRule.

+A definition/mapping rule is an annotated function that gets dynamically picked up at runtime.

+Its inputs are as follows:
+ 1. framework specific instantiated op definition
+ 2. framework specific op descriptor

+Its outputs are an op descriptor definition from nd4j representing the needed information to facilitate creation of a custom op.

+The annotated functions all need to be picked up at runtime and match what is in the desired framework mapping.
+This includes any custom operations or transforms discovered during the initial scan.
+Validation is done at the beginning of the loading process.

 ## Consequences